Bike helmet size chart and how to measure for a bike helmet

 Children's bike helmet size chart

-Children's sizing works differently compared to adult sizing.
-They size it depending on what stage they are at growing up compared to their age.
-It’s easy to fall into the trap of not measuring their head when you should to make sure where they are at.
+Children's sizing works differently from adult sizing.
+They size according to their age and stage of growth.
+It’s easy to fall into the trap of not measuring their heads when you should to ensure where they are.

 How to measure for a bike helmet

-To get the perfect helmet fit, it’s important to measure your head and not just guess.
-You could be 5ft 4” tall and require a large helmet, or you could be 6ft 5” and need a small helmet.
+Measuring your head and not just guessing is essential to get the perfect helmet fit.
+You could be 5ft 4” tall and require a large helmet or 6ft 5” and need a small helmet.
 Head size is quite unique to each person and is difficult to compare to height.

 Measuring your bike helmet is easier than you might think.
 All you need is measuring tape or string and a ruler.
-Using another person to help you will make this much easier.
+Using another person to help you will make this much more manageable.

-Measure the largest part of the head above the ears and eyebrows with the tape or string.
+Measure the most significant part of the head above the ears and eyebrows with the tape or string.
 Go all the way around, and we recommend measuring multiple times.
-When you have your measurement, write it down so you don’t forget it.
+Write it down when you have your measurement so you don’t forget it.
 Now you know how to measure for a bike helmet.

-The same process goes for how to measure for a childs bike helmet, how to measure a dirt bike helmet, and much more.
+The same process applies to measuring a child's bike helmet, measuring a dirt bike helmet, and much more.

 Testing

 If you don’t want to measure, another option is to test some helmets.
-Going to your local bike shop and trying different styles in different sizes is a good way to go.
+A good way to do this is to go to your local bike shop and try different styles in different sizes.
 You will be able to see what works and what different styles you like.

 It’s also good to speak to bike shop employees about the benefits of certain helmets and even to feel the weight of different helmets, as some can weigh a lot, and others are incredibly lightweight.